AloisSeckar/nuxt-stack/README.md

 https://master-coda.cz/article/nuxt-stack

 ## Configuration
 It is possible to select which Nuxt modules will be activated in your project.
-For example, if you don't need database connectivity, you don't need to include `supabase` - and be forced to setup connection.
+For example, if you don't need database connectivity, you don't need to include a DB module and be forced to setup connection.

+### Optional modules
 Currently, following modules are opinionated:
 - `@nuxt/ui`
 - `@nuxtjs/tailwindcss` (option ignored if `@nuxt/ui` is selected)
 - `@formkit/nuxt`

+### Database
+It is possible to pick from three options:
+- `neon` - https://neon.tech/ via `nuxt-neon` connector module **[DEFAULT]**
-- `@nuxtjs/supabase`
+- `supabase` - https://supabase.com/ via `@nuxtjs/supabase` connector module
+- `off` - no database module

+Set the value via `NUXT_PUBLIC_IGNIS_DATABASE` env variable.